gsdu8g9/vk-13/README.md

     var largestPhotoURL = photo
       .sizes[photo.sizes.length - 1].src;

-    // mapping will took a while
+    // mapping will take a while
     // we don't want to look at
     // empty console window, right?
     console.log('Done for id:', friend);